 The criteria established in 1971 to evaluate carcinogenic risk to humans were adopted by the working groups whose deliberations resulted in the first 16 volumes of the IARC Monographs series.
 Those criteria were subsequently re-evaluated by working groups which met in 1977(2), 1978(3), 1979(4), 1982(5) and 1983(6).
-The present preamble was prepared by two working groups which met in September 1986 and January 1987, prior to the preparation of Supplement 7 to the Monographs(7).
+The present preamble was prepared by two working groups which met in September 1986 and January 1987, prior to the preparation of Supplement 7(7) to the Monographs and was modified by a working group which met in November 1988(8).